Satwik290896/Emotional_AI_Chatbot/README.md

 ## No Context Datasets vs Labelled Context Datasets

+The inputs in both the "No Context Dataset" and the "Labelled Context Dataset" are sentences.
+In the Labelled Context Dataset, these sentences fall into common topics, or contexts, such as "food" and "location."
+(In fact, these are the two used in our custom dataset.)
+There are no specific contexts used across the sentences in the No Context Dataset.
+The output labels for the No Context Dataset are 5 emotion classes.
+The output labels for the Labelled Context Dataset are 10 (emotion,context) pairs (the same 5 emotions, for each of two contexts).
+The training procedures for the Labelled Context Dataset explore ways to utilize this additional information.

 ## No Context Datasets - Training
 ### NN1.ipynb in the folder FirstNeuralNetwork: